 Lasting an ideal three minutes and fifteen seconds, Bad Oslo is a song that will have the listener head-banging between loudly playing speakers within moments.
 The earthy heavy-metal is delivered on the spine of a blistering performance on percussion in a driving impetus that threatens to break the skins, with guitar snarling through finessed chords, while the bass punches the eardrums as the vocal delivers a top-notch performance.
 Hepatit-X even manage to drop in a snippet of Blondie – what is there not to make for a recommendation to spend some time in their company.

-The US rock quartet CITRA released the EP Mr. Copacetic on the 6th.
+The US rock quartet Sepia release the LP Drop Dead, Gorgeous.. on the 16th.

 A ten track album of compacted rock’n’roll that makes the world seem a better place for its very existence.

 Not attempting to add any fancy flyers to the music Sepia are able to deliver a crunchy rock album in which the quartet demonstrate that often – less is more – with the unfettered compositions able to hold the attention in a collection of songs that are led by either acoustic or electric guitar.